Saimon215/DEV-PROFILE/README.md

       └─ achievements.json

 Notes:
-- Keep the docs/ folder in sync with the source HTML/CSS/JS for GitHub Pages.
-For a small static site, copying the root files into docs/ is sufficient.
+- For a small static site, copying the root files into docs/ is sufficient for GitHub Pages deployment.
+If you adopt a build tool later, configure the build output to target docs/.
-- If you use a build tool later, update docs/ as the build output.
+- Make sure assets/data/ is available in both the source and the docs/ deployment so Fetch requests succeed when hosted.

 ⭐ Key Features of the Application